 CV Howlers: What NOT to write on your CV

-These errors have led to a number of alarming disclosures, such as being “A director with a strong breath”, or perhaps fresh from watching Sweeny Todd, “Baker, working on ovens and customers.”
+These errors have led to a number of alarming disclosures, such as being “A director with a strong breath”, or perhaps fresh from watching Sweeney Todd, “Baker, working on ovens and customers.”
 Then there is the potentially eye catching applicant who writes that “I’m looking manly for an IT role” followed by the baffling “Everything I do must be done in Safeway.”
 The mind boggles!
 Another which completely confused was the candidate who “had designed and developed a stapler that was capable to staple up to 30 sheets of paper in 2002.”
-Who knows how many sheets it can staple in 2019.
+Who knows how many sheets it can staple in 2020.

 More job candidate attempts to impress potential employers failed as a result of poor phrasing and inappropriate language such as the rebel who says he’s “Responsible for drug abuse, alcohol and antisocial behaviour.”
 He’s clearly not an immediate asset for any employer.
 Perhaps more suitable is the applicant who proudly announces “I don’t consummate alcohol”

 Out of 600 CV’s surveyed we discovered over 90% had errors in spelling or grammar, and 25% of those were badly presented.
-Other examples of mistakes uncovered in the study include the bombastic “Brought in by American company to take control of the UK”, the frightening “I am self discipline” and the most egocentric of all, “Promoted to Head of I”.
+Other examples of CV mistakes uncovered in the study include the bombastic “Brought in by American company to take control of the UK”, the frightening “I am self discipline” and the most egocentric of all, “Promoted to Head of I”.

 We should also celebrate the cutting edge thespian who boasted of being “President of Drama Society and acted in Shakespeare’s Romeo and Othello”.